nicolaspearson/grpc.boom/README.md

 # gRPC Boom

 A `gRPC` implementation of the awesome [Boom](https://github.com/hapijs/boom) library to help create gRPC-friendly error objects.
-It also supports gRPC `Metadata`, see examples below for more details.
+It also supports gRPC `Metadata`, and is to open `customisation`, see examples below for more details.

 This library has **zero** external dependencies.